linux-system-roles/auto-maintenance/README.md

 Example:
 ```
 ITR=8.8.0 ./bz-manage.sh rpm_release 1.22.0
-# edit CHANGELOG.rst - put the contents of new-cl.rst at the top
+# edit CHANGELOG.md - put the contents of new-cl.md at the top
 # edit the spec file - put the contents of cl-spec at the top
 #   of %changelog - edit the name, email, and add the -N to the version
 # edit git-commit-msg - add a descriptive subject line
-git add CHANGELOG.rst, the spec file, sources, .gitignore ...
+git add CHANGELOG.md, the spec file, sources, .gitignore ...
 git commit -F git-commit-msg
 ```